 Day Break Illusion is an anime series produced by AIC and directed by Keizo Kusakawa.
-The series began airing on Japanese television on July 6, 2013.
+The series aired on Japanese television from July 6-September 28, 2013.
+As of this writing, Aniplex of America holds the North American distribution rights for the series.

 The main character of Day Break Illusion is a 12-year-old girl named Akari Taiyo who is obsessed with Tarot cards and is an apprentice at a fortune telling shop.
 Akari’s mother, Hinata, was a fortune teller; she passed away about two years prior to the start of the series.
 Akari now lives her aunt, uncle, and cousin Fuyuna.
 Fuyuna is a bookworm who studies hard and strives to be at the top of her class.